ChineseGrammar.app — Chinese grammar rules, examples and AI checker

 到 is a momentary verb with no lasting state, so it can't take 着 — use 了: 他到了学校。

-The Particle 着 (zhe) FAQ
+The Particle 着 (zhe) Questions

 What is the difference between 着 and 在/正在?